 Excessive burping, also known as belching, can be an uncomfortable and embarrassing experience.
 It is a common problem that can be caused by various factors such as diet, lifestyle, and underlying medical conditions.
 Belching is a natural way for the body to release excess gas from the stomach, but excessive burping can be a sign of an underlying problem.
-In this article, we will explore some of the common causes of excessive burping and effective ways to relieve it.
+In this article, we will explore how to relieve excessive burping and some of the common causes of excessive burping and effective ways to relieve it.

 What are the causes of excessive burping?